On the density of strongly minimal algebraic vector fields: The first projective prolongation

-where $\mathrm{Aut}_{k(X)^{alg}}(V/k)$ denotes the binding group of $V$ relatively to the constants that is here the group of permutations of $V$ induced by automorphims of $K$ fixing $k(X)^{alg}$ pointwise.
-The fundamental theorem linking binding groups to Galois groups (see \citep[Appendix B]{Hrushovski-Galois}) says that every basis $\mathcal B = (v_1,\ldots, v_n)$ of $V$ defines a definable isomorphism
+where $\mathrm{Aut}_{k(X)^{alg}}(V/k)$ denotes the binding group of $V$ relatively to the constants, that is, the group of permutations of $V$ induced by automorphims of $K$ fixing $k(X)^{alg}$ pointwise.
+The fundamental theorem linking binding groups to Galois groups \citep[Appendix B]{Hrushovski-Galois} expresses that every basis $\mathcal B = (v_1,\ldots, v_n)$ of $V$ defines a definable isomorphism

-and that two different basis give rise (on the right hand side) to representations conjugated by an element of $Gl_n(k)$.
-This construction produces the required representation of $Gal((\mathcal E,\nabla_v)/(X,v))$ (up to conjugation in $Gl_n(k)$). \end{definition} Note that by definition $Gal((\mathcal E,\nabla_v)/(X,v))$ is always a {\em connected} linear algebraic group and that an alternative definition is:
+This construction produces the required representation of $\Gal((\mathcal E,\nabla_v)/(X,v))$ and different choices of the basis $\mathcal B$ give rise to representations on the right hand side conjugated by an element of $\GL_n(k)$. \end{definition} Note also that Definition \ref{definition-Galoisgroup} implies that $\Gal((\mathcal E,\nabla_v)/(X,v))$ is always a {\em connected} linear algebraic group and that an alternative definition is: